Estimate Time7 min

 What can be itemized as deductions?

-There are a few major categories of expenses that can be itemized as deductions—and subcategories within those.
+There are a few major categories of expenses that can be itemized deductions—and subcategories within those.

 Medical and dental expenses.
-You might be able to deduct qualified medical and dental expenses that you paid out of pocket.
+You might be eligible to deduct qualified medical and dental expenses that you paid out of pocket.
 This could include office appointments, as well as prescriptions, diagnostic tests, and hospital care.
-You could also deduct your insurance premiums, but only if you’re not paying for them with pre-tax contributions that come directly out of your paychecks.
+You could also deduct your insurance premiums, but only if you don't claim a credit or deduction for those premiums or pay them with pre-tax money directly from your paycheck.
+Previously reimbursed medical expenses, such as those paid for with an HSA, don't qualify.

 One thing to note is you can deduct only health care expenses over 7.5% of your AGI.
 Say, for instance, your AGI is $100,000.
 Then, the first $7,500 of medical and dental expenses would not be deductible, but anything you spent over this limit during that tax year would be.

 State and local taxes.
 You’ve likely paid state or local taxes of some kind throughout the year.
-When you itemize, you can deduct up to $10,000 of those per year (or $5,000 if you’re married filing separately).
-One catch: You can deduct either state and local income taxes or state and local sales taxes.
+If you choose to itemize for tax year 2025, you can deduct up to $40,000 in state and local taxes (SALT), or up to $20,000 if you're married filing separately.
+If your MAGI greater than $500,000, the amount of state and local taxes you can deduct is reduced for each dollar you earn above that amount, to a minimum of $10,000 for those with MAGI of $600,000 or greater.
+One catch: While anyone who itemizes can deduct property taxes, you can only deduct either state and local income taxes or state and local sales taxes.
 You can’t deduct both.

 How do you decide?
 You could check your W-2 for the exact amount of state and local income taxes taken from your paychecks, or add up receipts if you made quarterly estimated tax payments.
-Next, use the IRS' optional state sales tax tables or their sales tax deduction calculator to determine how much you can deduct in state and local sales tax—or do the math if you kept track of every single purchase throughout the year.
+Next, use the IRS' optional state sales tax tables or their sales tax deduction calculator to determine how much you can deduct in state and local sales tax—or do the math if you kept track of the purchases you made throughout the year.
 Then, compare the state and local income taxes you’ve paid to the state and local sales taxes you’ve paid.
 The bigger the number, the bigger the potential tax benefit if you deduct that tax type.

 Other itemized deductions.
-The IRS allows a few other possible deductions, such as for gambling losses and the losses on certain types of bonds.
+The IRS allows a few other possible deductions, such as for a portion of gambling losses, but only to the extent they offset your gambling winnings.
 Tax laws change frequently, so new deductions could be added while others could go away in the future.
 Limits on how much you can deduct might change too.
 Consider consulting a tax professional before you itemize.

 When does it make sense to itemize vs. claim the standard deduction?

 If you’re allowed to itemize or take the standard deduction, calculate which would be larger to get the biggest tax benefit.
-For instance, if you’re single and your eligible itemized expenses are more than the $13,850 standard deduction, itemizing would make more sense.
+For instance, for your 2025 tax return, if you’re single and your eligible itemized expenses are more than the $15,750 standard deduction, itemizing would make more sense.
 If the total is less, taking the standard deduction is likely a better option.
-Married couples filing jointly would need to see whether their eligible itemized deductions add up to more than $27,700 for the year before deciding whether to itemize vs. claim the standard deduction.
+Married couples filing jointly would need to find out whether their eligible itemized deductions add up to more than $31,500 for the year before deciding whether to itemize vs. claim the standard deduction.
+Note: For higher income earners and those claiming the SALT deduction, comparing two mock tax returns—one claiming the standard deduction and one claiming itemized deductions—may be needed to determine the option with more tax savings.
+Consult a tax professional for your individual circumstances.

 Since the standard deduction is so high, about 90% of filers use the standard deduction vs. itemizing, according to the IRS.1 Another potential reason taking the standard deduction is so common: Itemizing deductions takes more work because you need to track your expenses throughout the year and add them up.
-Some situations where it might be worth the effort to itemize include the following:
+But if one or more of the following apply to you, and the combined total of your expenses exceeds the standard deduction, it makes sense to consider itemizing.

 • You racked up a lot of expensive medical bills.